damNull/LAGCN/README.md

 Pretrained weights and validation set inference results are provided in the [link](https://drive.google.com/file/d/1Yz86jwjj_EAeqf8-KVBPsM9lVQWz-mCM/view?usp=drive_link) and [link](https://drive.google.com/file/d/1fOfhQGV8N6kJvGAmD02Kyigs58Ytrie0/view?usp=drive_link) respectively.

 The performance of NW-UCLA dataset is slightly different from the article table.
 The reason is that the MHA-GC used in NW-UCLA experiment is the numerical approximation version (Fig. 7b right).
-We will modify the relevant table of artivle in next version.
+We will modify the relevant table of the article in the next version.

 ## Acknowledgements